 St. Vincent embraced humble and grateful service to others, especially to those who are poor.
 Concern for the whole person – body, mind and spirit: this holistic approach to caring translates to all of our ministries – education, social services, health care, missions and spiritual formation.

-The first foundation made by Vincent de Paul was for lay women in 1617, when he experienced a personal conversion that led him to discover the pervasiveness of poverty in his day.
+The first foundation made by Vincent de Paul was for lay women (the Ladies of Charity) in 1617, when he experienced a personal conversion that led him to discover the pervasiveness of poverty in his day.
 He responded with bold initiatives to address these social problems.
 Vincent’s integration of evangelization and charity became the Vincentian charism.
 Notably, from the beginning the role of the laity was pivotal for his mission.

 Word Origin: mid 17th Cent. via ecclesiastical Latin from Greek kharisma, from kharis ‘favor, grace.’